User-centric Cell-free Massive MIMO Networks: A Survey of Opportunities, Challenges and Solutions: Possible Future Research Directions

 Semi-blind CSI estimation techniques are very promising, especially for massive MIMO systems.
 However, it seems that there are no studies that target cell-free communications, making this an open research topic.
 The investigation in~\cite{9016270} reports that the space-alternating generalized expectation-maximization (SAGE) based semi-blind estimator provides a considerable improvement over existing pilot-aided schemes, where gains of $6$~dB for ${\rm SNR} \ge 10$~dB for massive MIMO systems are reported.
 Similarly, the study in~\cite{JavadMirzaei8490886} reports a $10$~dB reduction in normalized MSE (NMSE) for semi-blind time-domain CSI estimation compared to frequency domain discrete Fourier Transform based interpolation for frequency-selective massive MIMO networks.
 This encourages the use of semi-blind channel estimation for cell-free communications.

-Most studies that optimize PA policies assume that the pilots are optimized using a centralized entity, e.g., the CU in a single CU network.
+Most studies that optimize PA policies assume that the pilots are optimized using a centralized entity, e.g., the CU in a single-CU network.
 However, centralized optimization for PA may not be feasible in an actual deployment.
 Thus, distributed optimization for PA is needed, which is a good research topic that needs more investigation.

 The performance of a user-centric cell-free MIMO scheme under high-mobility profiles for users is not well investigated, and it is a wide open research area.
 Some of the topics can include studying pilot designs, channel aging, users association, enhancements for handoff, and synchronization issues.
 Due to channel aging, robust pilot designs under channel aging are needed.
 In this regard, time-multiplexed pilots may not perform well when the delay of the received signals is taken into account in the study.
 However, even conventional pilot book designs that are based on the discrete Fourier Transform, Walsh-Hadamard matrix, or Zadoff-Chu sequences~\cite{sesia2011lte} cannot perform well because the orthogonality of the pilots will be destroyed due to channel aging.
 Thus, intelligent designs will be useful for such scenarios.
+As shown in~\cite{channelAgingMassiveMIMO8122014}, optimally selecting the frame duration can alleviate channel aging, so this can be a starting point to launch further studies.

 Moreover, high-mobility will lead to complications in frequent redefinition of serving clusters for users, which will affect network performance.
-Hence, predictive and stable handoffs that do not degrade the performance are needed.
+Hence, predictive and stable handoffs that do not degrade the performance are needed~\cite{504082, machineLearningChannelAging8979256, Synchronization4287203}.
 Additionally, metrics like handoff rate~\cite{Ravi7006787}, sojourn time~\cite{6477064}, and handoff probability~\cite{6477064} must be redefined for the user-centric cell-free networks, which will help in studying the effect of handoffs on network performance.
+For example, inside a multiple-CU network, two types of handoff can be defined.
+The first type can be denoted as intra-CU handoff, where the DUs involved belong to the same CU.
+While the second type is an inter-CU handoff, where the DUs involved belong to different CUs.
+Definitely, the inter-CU handoff will have more impact on the performance, because it requires more signaling.

-\subsection{Resource allocation}
+\subsection{Resource Allocation}